 Monitoring

-Once an AI model is up and running, the job isn’t over.
-Continuous monitoring is essential to ensure that the model remains performant and relevant over time.
-This involves tracking the model’s performance, identifying any drifts in accuracy, and being alert to changes in clinical practices that might affect how the model should be used.
+The job isn’t over once an AI model is up and running.
+Continuous monitoring ensures the model remains performant and relevant over time.
+This process involves tracking the model’s performance, identifying any drifts in accuracy, and being alert to changes in clinical practices that might affect how the model should be used.

 Updating

 Ensuring models remain current and relevant involves more than just routine retraining with new datasets.
-It demands a thoughtful approach that considers how updates might impact the user’s trust and the model’s usability in clinical settings.
-This is where our recent work on Updating Clinical Risk Stratification Models Using Rank-Based Compatibility comes into play.
+It demands a thoughtful approach, considering how updates might impact the user’s trust and the model’s usability in clinical settings.
+This challenge is where our recent work on Updating Clinical Risk Stratification Models Using Rank-Based Compatibility comes into play.
+We developed mathematical techniques to ensure that updated models maintain the correct behavior of previous models that physicians may have come to depend on.

 Updating models to maintain or enhance their performance is crucial, especially as new data become available or when data shifts occur.
-However, it’s imperative that these updates do not disrupt the user’s expectations or the established workflow.
+However, these updates must maintain the user’s expectations and the established workflow.
 Our research introduced a novel rank-based compatibility measure that allows us to evaluate and ensure that the updated model’s rankings align with those of the original model, preserving the clinician’s trust in the AI tool.

 Challenges

-Overall, implementing ML models into clinical care is extremely challenging.
+Implementing AI models into clinical care can be challenging.
 During model implementation, the goal is to use models to estimate unknown information that can be used to guide various healthcare processes.
-This exposes models to the transient behaviors of the healthcare system.
-Over time we expect the model’s performance to change.
-Even though the model in use is not changing, the healthcare system is, and these changes in the healthcare system may reflect new patterns that the model was not trained to identify.
+This real-world usage exposes models to the transient behaviors of the healthcare system.
+Over time, we expect the model’s performance to change.
+Even though the model in use may not be changing, the healthcare system is, and these changes in the healthcare system may reflect new patterns that the model was not trained to identify.

-Its important to contrast this with the fact that the model in use may also change over time.
-Although we often talk about static models (that may be updated occasionally by model developers) it is important to that there are some inherently dynamic models.
+Contrasting this with the fact that the model may also change over time is essential.1 Although we often talk about static models (which model developers may update occasionally), it is important to note that some are inherently dynamic.
 These models change their behavior over time.
-Employing updating and dynamic models means that there’s a second set of reasons why a model’s performance would be expected to change over time.
-Thus it could be hard to disentangle issues arising from new model behaviors or changes in the healthcare system.
+Employing updating and dynamic models produces a second set of factors impacting how a model’s performance could change over time.
+Thus, it could be hard to disentangle issues arising from new model behaviors or changes in the healthcare system.

 To make things more concrete, here are some examples:

 • A model flags patients based on their risk of developing sepsis.
 There is an increase in the population of patients admitted with respiratory complaints due to a viral pandemic.
 This change in patient population leads to a massive increase in the number of patients the model flags, and the overall model performance drops because these patients do not end up experiencing sepsis.
-This is an example of a static model being impacted by the changes in the healthcare system over time.
+It serves as an example of a static model being impacted by the changes in the healthcare system over time.

 Transition from Bench-to-Bedside